gdavidbutler/pthreadChannel/README.md

 Blobs can be tranported via networking routines.
 [Since a pthread can't both wait in a pthread_cond_wait and a poll/select/etc., a pair of blocking reader and writer pthreads are used.]

+* chanBlb
+  * Blob transport via ingress and egress Channels.

 When applying the API to socket and pipe like intefaces:

 * socket: use shutdown on inClose and outClose and close on finClose
 * pipe: use close on inClose and outClose and no finClose

+Find the API in Blb/chanBlb.h.

-Several "framing" methods are provided (useful with streaming protocols):
+Several "framing" thread implementations are provided (useful with streaming protocols):

-* chanBlbNf
+* chanBlbFcgi
-  * No framing.
-Writes are Blob size.
-Reads are, within a specified maximum, sized by the amount read.
-(Most useful with datagram protocols.)
+  * Read and write framed using [FastCGI](https://en.wikipedia.org/wiki/FastCGI).

-* chanBlbNs
+* chanBlbNetstring
   * Read and write framed using [Netstring](https://en.wikipedia.org/wiki/Netstring).

-* chanBlbFc
-  * Read and write framed using [FastCGI](https://en.wikipedia.org/wiki/FastCGI).
-* chanBlbN0
+* chanBlbNetconf10
   * Read and write framed using [NETCONF](https://en.wikipedia.org/wiki/NETCONF) 1.0.
 (This flawed, XML specific, framer is only useful for NETCONF before a transition to NETCONF 1.1.)

-* chanBlbN1
+* chanBlbNetconf11
   * Read and write framed using [NETCONF](https://en.wikipedia.org/wiki/NETCONF) 1.1.

-* chanBlbH1
+* chanBlbHttp1
   * Read framed using [HTTP/1.x](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) on headers Transfer-Encoding (chunked) and Content-Length.
 Blob flow (repeats):
     * Header Blob